SinglemindedOscar/Chinese-Rings/README.md

 ![Chinese nine rings](images/IMG001.png "Chinese nine rings")

-This project is an electronic simuration of this puzzle.
-By pressing the tact switches, you can turn on and off the LED as if you were passing the ring through or out.
+This project is an electronic simulation of this puzzle.
+By pressing the tact switches, you can turn on and off the LED as if you are passing the ring through or out.

 ![Chinese nine rings](images/IMG002.png "Chinese nine rings")